No timetable for end to fire at Texas chemical facility

-HOUSTON — Officials said Tuesday that they’re not sure when a two-day-old fire at a Houston-area petrochemicals storage facility will burn itself out, but they are confident that the air quality is safe, despite the huge plume of smoke coming from the blaze.
+HOUSTON — Officials said Tuesday they’re not sure when a two-day-old fire at a Houston-area petrochemical storage facility will burn itself out, but they expressed confidence that the air quality is safe despite huge plumes of smoke.

-Harris County Judge Lina Hidalgo said at a news conference that monitors show the levels of contaminants in the air are safe and that the plume coming from the site in Deer Park, southeast of Houston, is reaching at least 4,000 feet (1,219 meters) up and staying high enough so that the air quality at ground level is safe.
+Harris County Judge Lina Hidalgo said at a news conference that monitors show the levels of contaminants in the air are safe and that the plume coming from the site in Deer Park, southeast of Houston, is reaching at least 4,000 feet and staying high enough that the air quality at ground level is safe.

 “It’s understandable why people would be scared,” said Hidalgo, the county’s top administrator.
 “We’re sharing information with the public so that everybody knows what we know, what we’re doing and where we’re headed.”

-The plume could carry particulates as high as 6,200 feet, officials said, but fog is forecast for the area Wednesday morning that could drag the plume downward, making the air quality more hazardous.
+The plume could carry particulates as high as 6,200 feet, officials said, but fog is forecast for the area Wednesday morning and could drag the plume downward, making the air quality more hazardous.

 “We’re prepared for any contingency,” Hidalgo said.

-The fire that began Sunday at the Intercontinental Terminals Company and remained intense enough Tuesday to create its own micro weather system, causing shifting winds in the area, officials said.
+The fire that began Sunday at the Intercontinental Terminals Company (ITC) remained intense enough Tuesday to create its own micro weather system, causing shifting winds in the area, officials said.

 The head of the county’s health department, Dr. Umair Shah, said “there continues to be low risk to our community,” but vulnerable groups such as the elderly and pregnant women should be cautious.